José López Portillo: Personal life and death

 López Portillo's first wife was Carmen Romano.
 After leaving the presidency, López Portillo divorced Romano and married in 1995 his longtime partner, the Yugoslavian-born actress Sasha Montenegro.
 They had two children (Nabila and Alejandro) but later separated.

 He was the brother of late Mexican novelist Margarita López Portillo, who died on 8 May 2006, of natural causes.

 He died in Mexico City when he was 83 years old.
-He was the victim of a cardiac complication generated by a pneumonia.
-He was buried at the Pantheon Federal District military.
+He was the victim of a cardiac complication generated by pneumonia.
+He was buried at the Mexico City Military Cemetery.

 Public image and opinion

-In a national survey conducted in 2012, 25% of the respondents considered that the López Portillo administration was "very good" or "good", 17% responded that it was an "average" administration, and 44% responded that it was a "very bad" or "bad" administration.
+In a national survey conducted in 2012, 25% of respondents considered that the López Portillo administration was "very good" or "good", 17% responded that it was an "average" administration, and 44% responded that it was a "very bad" or "bad" administration.